Separative chemistry, materials and processes (MAT P2)

 2 credits

-• High temperature chemistry
+• High-temperature chemistry

 2 credits

-• Communication and professional insertion
+• Communication and professional integration

 2 credits